Kids and caffeine: Is it safe?

 Kids and parents alike need to know a few important facts about caffeine, including what the substance does not do for our bodies, despite what may be shown in advertising for caffeine products:

 Caffeine doesn’t quench kids’ thirst.
 A cold soda might seem like just the thing for a child who’s been playing outside on a hot day, but it isn’t the most effective way to rehydrate.
-“Caffeine is a diuretic, which means it causes us to urinate more,” says Wesley Delbridge, a registered dietitian and media spokesperson for the Academy of Nutrition and Dietetics.
+“Caffeine is a diuretic, which means it causes us to urinate more,” says Wesley Delbridge, a registered dietitian.
 “The more we urinate, the more our bodies don’t have enough water, and then we’re drinking more soda because we’re thirsty – it’s a vicious cycle.”